swarmstack/swarmstack/documentation/Manual swarmstack installation.md

     # git clone https://github.com/swarmstack/swarmstack.git
     # rsync -aq --exclude=.git swarmstack/ localswarmstack/
     $ cd localswarmstack

+You'll need to edit prometheus/conf/prometheus.yml to add scrape configs for each of your nodes (see commented examples).
+You'll also want to edit the commented out examples in caddy/index.html and caddy/Caddyfile (or caddy/Caddyfile.ldap if using LDAP) to include your nodes.

     # ADMIN_USER=admin ADMIN_PASSWORD=admin \
     PUSH_USER=pushuser PUSH_PASSWORD=pushpass \